 An issue that frequently arises is whether a real estate licensee can give a gift to a member of the general public.
-Permissibility is determined by the reason the gift is given.
+Whether this is permissible depends on the reason the gift is being given.
 For example:

-- A real estate licensee refers a buyer to a moving company and in return receives compensation.
-This kickback or rebate, is permissible if the buyer has been told all the details of this arrangement ahead of time. - A real estate licensee can share part of their commission with a party of the transaction if full disclosure is made to all interested parties. - A real estate licensee is usually not allowed to compensate a nonlicensee for the referral of real estate brokerage business.
-The only exception can be found on page 5 of this module (i.e. property manager and a finder's fee).
+- if a real estate licensee refers a buyer to a moving company and in return receives compensation, this kickback or rebate, is permissible if the buyer has been told all the details of this arrangement ahead of time. - A real estate licensee can share part of their commission with a party of the transaction if full disclosure is made to all interested parties. - A real estate licensee is never allowed to compensate a nonlicensee for the referral of real estate brokerage business.